-Homeless Senior Citizens the Forgotten People
+Homeless Senior Citizens, the Forgotten People

-- A few years back a higher-up political leader when their term in office was ended, stood up and said in parliament, “does anyone wants a raise? “we haven’t had one since …last year.”
+A few years ago, a political leader knew their term in office was coming to an end.
+One last kick at the can, so in parliament, he stood up and said, “does anyone want a raise? “we haven’t had one since …last year.”

 Are senior citizens considered a liability and better off forgotten?
-Some of the younger generation believe that more than not, so it is it any wonder that the milestone of over 50 scares everybody?
+Some of the younger generations believe that more than not, so is it any wonder that the milestone of over 50 scares everybody?

 The milestone of turning 50 could just be the start of your fears.

-- Let’s see $1200 a month per person x 2 (husband and wife) = $2400. dollars.
+Let’s see $1200 a month per person x 2 (husband and wife) = $2400. dollars.
 Now that’s a reality check!

-They say “Unless and until we’re prepared to accept the fact that we’re going to have large numbers of people in their 50s, 60s, and 70s living and dying on our streets, we need to do something.
+They say, “Unless and until we’re prepared to accept the fact that we’re going to have large numbers of people in their 50s, 60s, and 70s living and dying on our streets, we need to do something.
 Kushel says.